failsafe-lib/failsafe/README.md

 #### Asynchronous Retries

-Asynchronous invocations are performed and retried on a scheduled executor and return a [RecurrentFuture].
+Asynchronous invocations can be performed and retried on a scheduled executor, returning a [RecurrentFuture].
 When the invocation succeeds or the retry policy is exceeded, the future is completed and any [listeners](http://jodah.net/recurrent/javadoc/net/jodah/recurrent/event/package-summary.html) registered against it are called:

 ```java
 Recurrent.get(() -> connect(), retryPolicy, executor)